icewolfz/jiMUD/docs/preferences.md

 - `Show Lagmeter` Weather to enable the lagmeter, **note** this is not 100% correct always due to overhead variables that cant be controlled.
 - `Show Experience Needed as Progressbar` display the experience needed value as a progress bar

+## Scripting

+- `Allow evaluate` will enable ${expression} evaluation
+- `Allow escape` will enable escape charcter `\` when parsing certain text formats
+- `Parse single quotes as strings` Treat single quotes as string encasing, meaning all text found inside single quotes are treated as is and not parsed.
+- `Parse double quotes as strings` Treat double quotes as string encasing, meaning all text found inside double quotes are treated as is and not parsed.

 ## Advanced